DVD: Adoption

 Movie and home entertainment distributors adopted the DVD format to replace the ubiquitous VHS tape as the primary consumer video distribution format.

 Immediately following the formal adoption of a unified standard for DVD, two of the four leading video game console companies (Sega and The 3DO Company) said they already had plans to design a gaming console with DVDs as the source medium.
 Sony stated at the time that they had no plans to use DVD in their gaming systems, despite being one of the developers of the DVD format and eventually the first company to actually release a DVD-based console.
 Game consoles such as the PlayStation 2, Xbox, and Xbox 360 use DVDs as their source medium for games and other software.
 Contemporary games for Windows were also distributed on DVD.
 Early DVDs were mastered using DLT tape, but using DVD-R DL or +R DL eventually became common.
 TV DVD combos, combining a standard definition CRT TV or an HD flat panel TV with a DVD mechanism under the CRT or on the back of the flat panel, and VCR/DVD combos were also available for purchase.

-For consumers, DVD soon replaced VHS as the favored choice for home movie releases.
-In the year 2001, DVD players outsold VCRs for the first time in the United States.
-At this time 1 in 4 American households owned a DVD player.
-By 2007, about 80% of Americans owned a DVD player, a figure that had surpassed VCRs and was also higher than personal computers or cable television.
+For consumers, DVD soon overtook VHS as the favored choice for home movie releases.

+In 2001, DVD players outsold VCRs for the first time in the United States.
+At that time, one in four American households owned a DVD player.
+By 2007, about 80% of Americans owned a DVD player, a figure that had surpassed VCRs; it was also higher than personal computers or cable television.